michaelivanov1/stock-market-data/README.md

 HOW TO RUN:
 1) download all files and install all dependencies
-2) get an API key from https://www.alphavantage.co/
+2) get a free API key from https://www.alphavantage.co/
 3) in a .env file create a variable called REACT_APP_API_KEY and assign it your API key.
       ex: REACT_APP_API_KEY = apikeyhere123
 4) run on a local server using npm start, or view it hosted: https://stockmarket-data-visualizer.herokuapp.com/home